Manny Aulakh

 Manny Aulakh (born 17 November 1991) is a Canadian international cricketer of Punjabi origin from India who plays for the Canada national cricket team.
 Aulakh is a right-hand batsman and bowls right arm fast-medium.

 Career

 Aulakh made his first-class cricket debut against the Ireland national cricket team on 13 September 2011.
-He also played in T20I cricket completions against the Scotland national cricket team.
+He also played in T20I cricket competitions against the Scotland national cricket team.